wilgaboury/jsignal/readme.md

 value.accept(12); // prints 144, 121
 ```

-One thing demonstrated by this example is that effects can be stopped manually, but they will also be cleaned up by the garbage collector if there is no longer a strong reference to the `Effecteffect`.
-This makes it easier to add reactivity to objects because there is no need to worry about manual clean up.
+One thing demonstrated by this example is that effects can be stopped manually, but they will also be cleaned up by the garbage collector if there is no longer a strong reference to the effect.
+This is a convenience feature that makes it easier to add reactivity to objects without having to worry about cleanup procedures.
+Another thing to note is that in most Sigui code, there is no need to manually create strong references to effects.
+When effects are created inside another effect, the outer one will automatically hold a strong reference to the inner one.
+The entire component tree of Sigui is computed inside an effect, which makes handles unnecessary.

 ### Update Equality Check